akutz/go-interface-values/README.md

-# Golang interface values and memory
+# Go interface values

-This repository explores when storing a value in a Go interface allocates memory on the heap.
+This repository deep dives Go interface values, what they are, how they work, and when storing a value in a Go interface allocates memory on the heap.

 * [**Labs**](#labs): a step-by-step walkthrough of the topic
 * [**FAQ**](#FAQ): answers to frequently asked questions